-We leveraged an experiment in large-scale human landscape modification to assess the influences of topography and vegetation on post-mining geomorphic change in MTR-mined drainage basins.
+We leveraged an experiment in large-scale human landscape modification to assess the influences of topography and vegetation on post-mining geomorphic change in MTR/VF-mined drainage basins.
 We first compared the evolution of unmined versus mined topography under the assumption of no vegetation change.
-We then incorporated the effects of post-mining revegation by using erodibility values derived from gully mapping of mined landscapes to parameterize how the erodibility of mined areas changes as a function of time since mining.
-We found that:
+We then incorporated the effects of post-mining revegetation by using gully mapping on mined landscapes to parameterize how the erodibility of mined areas changes as a function of time since mining.
+We 1034 found that:

-- 1. When considering topographic effects alone, MTR reduces total sediment export because the creation of large summit flats outweighs the effects of erosion hotspots on valley fill faces. - 2.
-When post-mining erodibility recovers less than 100% of the way to its pre-mining state, sediment export from post-mining watersheds exceeds that of unmined watersheds. - 3.
-Erosion is most rapid during the first few decades post-mining before substantial vegetation recovery can occur, but the extent of vegetation recovery also governs the 10 kyr-long beyond the recovery timescale-trajectory of sediment fluxes from mined lands.
-A threshold exists between 100% and 50% recovery that sets whether sediment fluxes increase or decrease over time after recovery has ceased. - 4.
-Sediment export from mined lands is set by the integrated erodibility over time, a function of how dramatic the disturbance in erodibility is, how long it lasts, and the level to which it recovers. - 5.
-Erosion is concentrated on valley fill faces where artificial landforms create slope-area disequilibrium, and along steep mine scarps. - 6.
+- When considering topographic effects alone, MTR/VF reduces total sediment export because the creation of large summit flats outweighs the effects of erosion hotspots on valley fill faces. - If post-mining erodibility recovers 100% of the way to its pre-mining state over 200 years, millennial sediment export from post-mining wa tersheds stays within the range of unmined watersheds. - Conversely, if post-mining erodibility recovers less than 100% of the way to its pre-mining states, millennial sediment export from post-mining watersheds substantially exceeds that of unmined watersheds. - 4.
+Erosion is most rapid during the first few decades post-mining before substantial vegetation recovery can occur, but the extent of vegetation recovery also governs the 10 kyr-long beyond the recovery timescale- trajectory of sediment fluxes from mined lands.
+A threshold exists between 100% and 50% recovery that sets whether sediment fluxes increase or decrease over time after recovery has ceased. - 5.
+Sediment export from mined lands is set by the integrated erodibility over time, a function of how dramatic the disturbance in erodibility is, how long it lasts, and the level to which it recovers. - 6.
+Erosion is concentrated on valley fill faces where artificial landforms create slope-area disequilibrium, and along steep mine scarps. - 7.
 Deposition is greatest at the base of scarps and in low-order stream valleys, where it has the potential to harm endangered aquatic species.

-Our results quantify the response of Appalachian landscapes to MTR mining over millennial timescales.
+Our results quantify the response of Appalachian landscapes to MTR/VF mining over millennial timescales.
 Potential paths towards improved reclamation outcomes emerge from our work.
-Over the short term, improving erosion control during the first few decades post-mining when vegetation recovery is in its early stages can reduce sediment fluxes and the potential for negative ecological effects like headwater stream sedimentation.
-Over the long term, ensuring that vegetation is restored as closely as possible to its pre-mining state can set sediment export on a downward trajectory over time, and reducing the occurrence of dramatic slope-area disequilibrium can prevent the formation of erosion hotspots.
-If the renewable energy transition drives an increase in surface mining, drawing lessons from the past half-century of MTR mining will allow us to avoid repeating past mistakes, improve reclamation outcomes, and minimize disturbances to geomorphic and environmental systems.
+Over the short term, improving 1059 erosion control during the first few decades post-mining when vegetation re-1060 covery is in its early stages can reduce sediment fluxes and the potential 1061 for negative ecological effects like headwater stream sedimentation.
+Over 1062 the long term, ensuring that vegetation is restored as closely as possible to 1063 its pre-mining state can set sediment export on a downward trajectory over 1064 time, and reducing the occurrence of dramatic slope-area disequilibrium can 1065 prevent the formation of erosion hotspots.
+If the renewable energy transition 1066 drives an increase in surface mining, drawing lessons from the past half-1067 century of MTR/VF mining will allow us to improve reclamation outcomes 1068 and minimize disturbances to geomorphic and environmental systems.
+1069

-1014 Acknowledgements
+1070 Acknowledgements

-This work was supported by the NASA Established Program to Stimulate Competitive Research, grant #80NSSC19M0054 (NASA West Virginia Space Grant Consortium).
-We acknowledge time on the West Virginia University Thorny Flat high-performance computing cluster, which is supported by the NSF under MRI award #1726534.
-We thank Leslie Hopkinson, Steve Kite, Rick Landenberger, and Miles Reed for helpful discussions.
+The findings and conclusions in this publication are those of the authors 1071 and should not be construed to represent any official USDA or U.S. Govern-1072 ment determination or policy.
+This work was supported by the NASA Estab-1073 lished Program to Stimulate Competitive Research, grant #80NSSC19M0054 1074 (NASA West Virginia Space Grant Consortium).
+SJB was supported by a 1075 Geological Society of America graduate student grant.
+We acknowledge time 1076 on the West Virginia University Thorny Flat high-performance computing 1077 cluster, which is supported by the NSF under MRI award #1726534.
+We 1078 thank Leslie Hopkinson, Steve Kite, Rick Landenberger, and Miles Reed for 1079 helpful discussions.
+Two anonymous reviewers improved the paper.
+1080

-1021 Data availability
+1081 Data availability